 - Timberline Lodge Trailhead - about 1/4 mile off the Timberline Trail, the access road is two lane paved, the only place on the Timberline Trail with a restauraunt and other facilities

-- Ramona Falls Trailhead - mile 9.6 or 11.7, about 1.2 miles off an alternate route to the Timberline Trail, the access road is about a mile of single lane paved, the parking area has a reputation for vandalism
+- Ramona Falls Trailhead - mile 9.5, about 3 miles off an alternate route to the Timberline Trail, the access road is about a mile of single lane paved, the parking area has a reputation for vandalism

 Presuming you do the hike in several days, choosing nice places to camp can make the hike better.
 These tend to be more exposed - another school of thought says you should camp at sheltered places and experience the exposed scenic areas while you're hiking.
 A number of campsites: